Pre-crime

-Pre-crime (or precrime) is the idea that the occurrence of a crime can be anticipated before it happens.
+Pre-crime, also spelled precrime, is the idea that the occurrence of a crime can be anticipated before it happens.
 The term was coined by science fiction author Philip K. Dick, and is increasingly used in academic literature to describe and criticise the tendency in criminal justice systems to focus on crimes not yet committed.
-Precrime intervenes to punish, disrupt, incapacitate or restrict those deemed to embody future crime threats.
-The term precrime embodies a temporal paradox, suggesting both that a crime has not yet occurred and that it is a foregone conclusion.
+Pre-crime intervenes to punish, disrupt, incapacitate, or restrict those deemed to embody future crime threats.
+As a term, it embodies a temporal paradox, suggesting both that a crime has not yet occurred and that it is a foregone conclusion.

 Origins of the concept

-George Orwell introduced a similar concept in his 1949 novel Nineteen Eighty-Four using the term thoughtcrime to describe illegal thoughts which held banned opinions about the ruling government or intentions to act against it.
-A large part of how it differs from precrime is in its absolute prohibition of anti-authority ideas and emotions, regardless of the consideration of any physical revolutionary acts.
-However, Orwell was describing behaviour he saw in governments of his day as well as extrapolating on that behaviour, and so his ideas were themselves rooted in real political history and current events.
+George Orwell introduced a similar concept in his 1949 novel Nineteen Eighty-Four using the term "thoughtcrime" to describe illegal thoughts that held banned opinions about the ruling government or intentions to act against it.
+A large part of how it differs from pre-crime is in its absolute prohibition of anti-authority ideas and emotions, regardless of the consideration of any physical revolutionary acts; however, Orwell was describing behaviour he saw in governments of his day as well as extrapolating on that behaviour, and so his ideas were themselves rooted in real political history and current events.

-In Philip K. Dick's 1956 science fiction short story "The Minority Report", Precrime is the name of a criminal justice agency, the task of which is to identify and eliminate persons who will commit crimes in the future.
+In Philip K. Dick's 1956 science fiction short story "The Minority Report", PreCrime is the name of a criminal justice agency, the task of which is to identify and eliminate persons who will commit crimes in the future.
 The agency's work is based on the existence of "precog mutants", a trio of "vegetable-like" humans whose "every incoherent utterance" is analyzed by a punch card computer.
-As Anderton, the chief of the Precrime agency, explains the advantages of this procedure: "in our society we have no major crimes ... but we do have a detention camp full of would-be criminals".
-He cautions about the basic legal drawback to precrime methodology: "We're taking in individuals who have broken no law."

-The concept was brought to wider public attention by Steven Spielberg's film Minority Report, loosely adapted from the story.
-The Japanese cyberpunk anime television series Psycho-Pass has a similar concept.
+As Anderton, the chief of the PreCrime agency, explains the advantages of this procedure, "in our society we have no major crimes ... but we do have a detention camp full of would-be criminals".
+He cautions about the basic legal drawback to pre-crime methodology, "We're taking in individuals who have broken no law."
+The concept was brought to wider public attention by Steven Spielberg's 2002 film Minority Report, loosely adapted from the story.
+The Japanese cyberpunk anime television series Psycho-Pass (2012–2013) had a similar concept.

 In criminological theory

-Precrime in criminology dates back to the positivist school in the late 19th century, especially to Cesare Lombroso's idea that there are "born criminals", who can be recognized, even before they have committed any crime, on the basis of certain physical characteristics.
+Pre-crime in criminology dates back to the positivist school in the late 19th century, especially to Cesare Lombroso's idea that there are "born criminals", who can be recognized, even before they have committed any crime, on the basis of certain physical characteristics.
 Biological, psychological and sociological forms of criminological positivisms informed criminal policy in the early 20th century.
-For born criminals, criminal psychopaths, and dangerous habitual offenders eliminatory penalties (capital punishment, indefinite confinement, castration etc.) were seen as appropriate.
-Similar ideas were advocated by the social defense movement and, more recently, by what is seen and criticized as an emerging "new criminology" or "actuary justice".
-The new "precrime" or "security society" requires a radically new criminology.
+For born criminals, criminal psychopaths, and dangerous habitual offenders, eliminatory penalties such as capital punishment, indefinite confinement, and castration were seen as appropriate.
+Similar ideas were advocated by the social defense movement and into the 1990s by what is seen and criticized as an emerging "new criminology", or "actuary justice".
+The new "pre-crime" or "security society" requires a radically new criminology.